 Continue reading to learn how your sleeping habits may be affecting your health in a variety of ways.

-Supine is the king of sleep when it comes to the musculoskeletal.
-Lying on your back relaxes all the muscles of the back, and keeps the neck in a natural relaxed state.
+Lying on your back relaxes all of your back muscles and keeps your neck in a natural relaxed position.

 3 tips for side sleep:

-A. Put a pillow between your knees and ankles to correct the position of your lower body
+A. Put a pillow between your knees and ankles to relax your lower body

-C. Choose the right pillow height (Purpose: reduce unnecessary neck pressure).
+C. Choose the right pillow height to reduce unnecessary neck pressure.

-This shows that the left side position may only be one of the reasons for the onset of acute cardiac insufficiency, but it is necessary for such patients to avoid lying on the left side for the sake of safety.
+This illustrates that while resting on the left side may be one of the causes of acute cardiac insufficiency, it is still vital for such individuals to avoid lying on their left side for safety reasons.

 Sleep on your stomach

-Many people like to sleep on their stomachs, and even feel unable to sleep without sleeping on their stomachs.
-However, sleeping on your stomach is the least recommended sleeping position.
+Many people like to sleep on their stomachs, and others even feel unable to sleep until they do so.
+Sleeping on your stomach, on the other hand, is the least recommended sleeping posture.

-Because, in this sleeping position the spine is in an unnatural state, and the muscles from the neck, to the upper back to the lower back will be in a state of tension.
-Excessive arching of the lower back can also cause lower back pain.
+Because the spine is in an unusual position in this sleeping position, the muscles from the neck to the upper back to the lower back will be tense.
+Lower back pain can also be caused by excessive arching of the lower back.

 Sleeping curled up